Bajos del Toro: A Full Guide to Costa Rica’s Hidden Gem | 2026

 Our personal favorite is to make it more exciting by renting a car with Discover Cars.
 You can get your rental car in San José and drive towards Alajuela on Route 1.
 From there, take Route 126 to Bajos del Toro.
 The drive is around 90 kilometers and takes about 2 hours, depending on traffic.

-Renting a car gives you the freedom to explore around at your own speed, which is pretty cool!
+Renting a car gives you the freedom to explore at your speed, which is pretty cool!

 Bajos del Toro waterfalls